ripred/TomServo/README.md

 so that only one is on at a time you can run up to 8 servos from a single battery.
 Or many more using only a few batteries!

+In addition to being useful for power consumption, the library allows you to greatly reduce servo jitter in low torque servo applications.
+By definition, if the servo(s) don't have a lock on a valid PWM signal then they also aren't constantly trying to adjust their position because they think the servo is ever in the "wrong" position.